MicrosoftDocs/biztalk-docs/biztalk/core/build-errors-in-the-task-list.md

 ```

 ### Cause
 This error can occur if the orchestration contains any objects that use C# keywords.

 ### Resolution
 Remove any C# keywords from the orchestration.
-For a list of C# keywords, see [here](/dotnet/csharp/language-reference/keywords/).
+For more information, see the [C# keyword list](/dotnet/csharp/language-reference/keywords/).

 ## You receive an "invalid property value" error when compiling your orchestration